clearbank/ozoneapi-dev-ui-portal/en-gb/docs/Help/10-overview.md

 ### Payment gateway
 A payment gateway is an intermediary between a merchant services provider –– that facilitates the processing of payment cards –– and ecommerce software.

-### PSD2
-The second edition of the European Union’s Payment Services Directive sets the framework for Open Banking and similar implementations across the EU.

 ### PISP
 A Payment Initiation Services Provider is a service that uses Open Banking APIs to make a payment from a person’s bank account held at another institution, at their request.